The right’s long march through Parliament

 “Only through such cooperation is it still possible to save Europe, make it safe again, and unlock its development potential,” he told The Parliament in an email, while also denouncing the term “far-right“ as offensive.

-Grims was among the attendees at a Charlemagne Club event in May, where lawmakers including Charlie Weimers (ECR, SE) and René Aust (ESN, DE) stressed their alignment on key legislative files, like the contentious migrant returns regulation.
+Grims was among the attendees at the Charlemagne Club event in May, where lawmakers including Charlie Weimers (ECR, SE) and René Aust (ESN, DE) stressed their alignment on key legislative files, like the contentious migrant returns regulation.

-But that vote wasn’t an isolated case, analysts said, but merely the most visible expression of a deepening cooperation between the EPP and right-wing groups during the current mandate.
+That vote wasn’t an isolated case, analysts said, but merely the most visible expression of a deepening cooperation between the EPP and right-wing groups during the current mandate.

 “We see the EPP on policy files now trying to create a right-wing policy coalition,” said Wouter Wolfs, a professor at KU Leuven researching political parties.
 “This coalition is one that has matured over time.
 It started with procedural issues and resolutions, but now it's penetrating into the policy areas.”